Rock shelter: Human habitat

 Rock shelters are often important archaeologically.
 Because rock shelters form natural shelters from the weather, prehistoric humans often used them as living places, leaving behind debris, tools, and other artifacts.
 Rock shelters in montane areas can be of use to mountaineers.

-Transhumant nomads, people who move with their livestock – often from lower permanent winter residences in the valleys to higher summer pastures – frequently build semi-permanent camps, often of rocks.

 In western Connecticut and eastern New York, many rock shelters are known by the colloquialism "leatherman caves", as they were inhabited by the Leatherman over three decades in the late 19th century.

 Unique vegetation

 The Cumberland stitchwort (Minuartia cumberlandensis) is an endangered species of plant which is found only in rock shelters in Kentucky and Tennessee.